Skip to Main Content

 Church, Peggy Pond (1903-1986)

-Church is a native New Mexican poet and author known for her evocative writings capturing the landscape and character of New Mexico.
+Church was a native New Mexican poet and author whose evocative writings captured the landscape and distinct character of the state.
 Her father operated the Los Alamos Ranch School which later became the site of Los Alamos National Laboratory.
-The House at Otowi Bridge is a both a memoir and biography of her friend Edith Warner that witnessed the changes on the Pajarito Plateau.
+The House at Otowi Bridge is a both a memoir and biography of her friend Edith Warner, a resident on the Pajarito Plateau whose quiet mountain life was transformed by the National Lab's installation.

 Horgan, Paul (1903-1995)